Manfred Eigen-Förderstiftung

 Your donation supports an ideal environment for curiosity-driven science.
 You can help provide the freedom, space, resources, and technology that will revolutionize our understanding of the natural sciences, extending to health and disease.

-The Foundation has the following goals
+The Foundation has, in according with the bylaws, the following goals

-- Promoting cutting-edge research and ensuring scientific excellence in Göttingen through financial support for outstanding researchers and their scientific projects
+• Promoting cutting-edge research and ensuring scientific excellence in Göttingen through financial support for outstanding researchers and their scientific projects